-Michelle Butler Hallett refuses to apologize for breaching imposed genre and gender boundaries.
+Michelle Butler Hallett writes fiction about violence, evil, love, and grace.
 She is the author of the novels This Marlowe, deluded your sailors, Sky Waves, and Double-blind, and the story collection The shadow side of grace.
 Her short stories are widely anthologized: The Vagrant Revue of New Fiction, Hard Ol’ Spot, Running the Whale’s Back, Everything Is So Political, and Best American Mystery Stories 2014.

-The surname is Butler Hallett, no hyphen, not Hallett.
+The surname is Butler Hallett (unhyphenated), not Hallett.

 Butler Hallett’s work, at once striking, memorable and difficult to categorize, was praised by Books in Canada for “economy and power,” while The Globe and Mail noted that “demons are at work – the kind that lurk in the subconscious and surface, depending on the individual, as either despairing visions or acts of outright brutality. … Butler Hallett seems often to be creating from a subliminal place, riding on intuition, unencumbered by the counsel of editors.”
 Of Butler Hallett’s first novel, Double-blind, the 2008 Sunburst Award Jury said: “Sanity, madness, torture in the name of science — Double-blind is wonderfully original while chillingly based in history. … The writing is incredibly layered, with metaphor and symbol perfectly balanced against the hard neutrality of scientific language.”